 The Wasatch Front travel model region covers the urbanized portion of Weber, Davis, Salt Lake and Utah Counties and the portion of the Box Elder County from Brigham City South.
 The region is divided into 2,881 Traffic Analysis Zones (TAZ).
 The size of TAZ varies from under 10 acres in the downtown to around 20,000 acres or more in the less developed areas.
 The average zone size is approximately 310 acres or about ½ square mile.
 Generally, TAZ in urban areas are smaller than in suburban and rural areas.

 TAZ boundaries are guided by Census geographies (block, block group and tract).
 Care has been taken so that TAZ nest within Census tracts wherever possible in order for more direct matching with Census data.
 In emerging high growth areas, such as in northern Utah County, the smallest Census geography (blocks) were still too large for future planning needs.
-In thee areas, TAZ boundaries are smaller than Census blocks.
+In these areas, TAZ boundaries are smaller than Census blocks.

 TAZ boundaries are also defined by major transportation facilities (such as roadways or rail lines) and major environmental features (such as rivers).
 Underlying land use also was a factor in deciding the size of the TAZ.
 Zones that have significant amounts of socioeconomic activity or thought to have significant amounts of socioeconomic activity in the future were divided into smaller TAZ.